 The word 'Telematics' essentially means the delivery of information via a combination of computers and wireless technologies.
 The most well known telematic tools today include the internet and Global Positioning Systems (GPS).
 Telematic technologies are always evolving and changing with new and exciting advances being created every day.

 The Telematics Course Development Fund is a public charitable trust and was founded on 18 December 1987 by the Hon.
 John Cain, then Premier of Victoria.
 The Trust was initially funded with a $3,000,000 grant by the Victorian State Government over a two year period of 1987 and 1988.
-The corpus has now grown to over $10,000,000.

 The Trust was established for the purposes of: